Carrots Are Orange

 Stuart’s Cape

-One of the “lighter” books on this list (appropriate for 4-8-year-olds), this book tells the story of a bored, yet witty, young boy in need of adventure.
+One of the “lighter” books on this list (appropriate for 4-8-year-olds), this book tells the story of a bored, witty young boy in need of adventure.
 Stuart relates to children because his big imagination takes him places that only a child’s mind could go.

-However, when it comes down to it, Stuart is lonely and worried that he won’t make friends in his new town but he overcomes these feelings.
+However, when it comes down to it, Stuart is lonely and worried that he wouldn’t make friends in his new town, but he overcomes these feelings.

 Books about courage Ruby Bridges